 Tamil Vegetarian Cooking

-While Chickpeas in various forms are used in Indian sweets, like the famous Laddu of the South Indian Hindu temple, what made me think of trying roasted garabanzo in my breakfast cookies the tiny melt-in-your-mouth Chickpea flour cookies I have encountered in the Iranian/Persian market.
+While Chickpeas in various forms are used in Indian sweets, like the famous Laddu of the South Indian Hindu temple, what made me think of trying roasted garabanzo in my breakfast cookies was the tiny melt-in-your-mouth Chickpea flour cookies I have encountered in the Iranian/Persian market.

 Persians are great lovers of saffron and cardamon, not to mention rose, and make an array of delightful, subtle, little cookies with rice, wheat, or chickpea flour, saffron, cardamon, and rose water.